rustwasm/rfcs/text/000-wasm-bindgen-trait-method-inheritance.md

    foo(&x);
    ```

-   (This behavior is similar to sub-typing, but it's implemented completely differently from sub-typing.)
+   (This behavior is similar to sub-typing, but it is implemented completely differently from sub-typing.)

 4. We can start out without `Deref` and then add it in the future in a backwards-compatible way.